ypetya/google-translate-console/readme.md

 `npm install -g google-translate-console`

+The configuration is read from the console at first time execution.
-You can setup the target language (and API key) anytime in the config file : `~/.google-translate-console.apiKey`
+You can change the target language (and API key) anytime in the config file : `~/.google-translate-console.apiKey`

 Usage
 -----